ivadomed/ivadomed/docs/source/configuration_file.rst

         "$schema": "http://json-schema.org/draft-04/schema#",
         "title": "extensions",
         "description": "Used to specify a list of file extensions to be selected for training/testing.
-Extensions are required when different from `.nii` or `.nii.gz`", "type": "list, string"
+If not specified, then `.nii` and `.nii.gz` will be used by default.", "type": "list, string"
     }